refinedev/refine/documentation/docs/api-references/components/buttons/delete.md

 };
 ```

-Clicking the button will trigger the [`useDelete`](api-references/hooks/data/useDelete.md) method and then the record whose resource is "categories" and whose id is "2" is deleted.
+Clicking the button will trigger the [`useDelete`](api-references/hooks/data/useDelete.md) method and then the record whose resource is "categories" and whose id is "2" gets deleted.

 :::note
 **`<DeleteButton>`** component reads the resource name from the route by default.